ricklove/CommonCoreMathProblems/www/Notes/WorkHours.md

 #### 15:40-16:05

-- Create a problem instance with the sample values
+- Create a debug problem instance with the sample values and range

+#### 16:45-17:15
-#### NEXT
+#### 17:40-18:20

 - Calculate the word sample values

 #### FUTURE

+- getModifiedWordText

-- Create a debug problem instance with the sample values and range
+- Create a problem instance with the sample values

 - Display debug view of the problem that shows the variable definition rawText
 - Display actual sample values of the variables (show next to definition in debug view)